lucidBrot/einz/protocols/documentation_Messages.md

 >
 > + *"not unique"* if the same username was already registered by a different IP
 > + "already registered" if the same IP already has registered a username
-> + *"empty"* if the username is the empty string.
-This is reserved for the server
+> + *"invalid"* if the username is the empty string.
+This is reserved for the server as username.
+Or if the username contains invalid characters.

 ```JSON
 {